ZGurney/iib-project/notes/stheno.md

 # Stheno

-Stheno is a Python package for using Gaussian processes in modelling.
+Stheno is a Python package for using Gaussian processes for modelling data.

 ## Some basic documentation